alext180/alext180.github.io/other/_posts/2018-05-18-Alex-blog-draft-Sartre.md

 <!--Naturally, we find in the Sartrean project elements of both Marxist and existentialist philosophy.-->

-### The blog as a radical tool
+### The blog as a radical tool <a name="second"></a>

 There's an endless depth available for discussion here, and this note isn't supposed to be an exhaustive or comprehensive analysis of the notion of the project within the context of Sartre's existential psychology and Marxist philosophy.
 Instead, what I want to discuss is how the ideas underlying the Sartrean project can serve as the motivating schemata for conceiving of a blog as an effective instrument in developing a radical Sartrean project -- a project of revolt -- if this is indeed what one wants to make of their project.
 Since a blog mostly involves writing about stuff, this discussion will necessarily entail an elaboration of the connections between writing, reflection, and the project.
 So we ask Sartre: how does the individual as reader and writer factor into the project?

 > The writer neither foresees nor conjectures; he *projects* ... the writer meets everywhere only *his* knowledge, *his* will, *his* plans, in short, himself ...
 Thus, by speaking, I reveal the situation by my very intention of changing it; I reveal it to myself and to others in order to change it.
 I strike at its very heart, I transpierce it, and I display it in full view; at present I dispose of it; with every word I utter, I involve myself a little more in the world, and by the same token I emerge from it a little more, since I go beyond it toward the future.

 In this passage Sartre vehemently reaffirms writing as an effective instrument for facilitating a radical praxis (somewhat unsurprisingly, considering his bias as a lifelong professional writer).
 Not only can writing be a valid part of the project he says, but by its very nature the process of writing necessarily becomes a part of the writer's project: in the very act of writing the writer *projects*, he reveals his situation in order to change it.
-In the activity of writing we also rediscover those same key elements of the project which Sartre identified in Questions de méthode: the process involves transcendence, going beyond the present situation and towards the future.
+In the activity of writing we also rediscover those same key elements of the project which Sartre identified in *Questions de méthode*: the process involves transcendence, going beyond the present situation and towards the future.
 You write in order to set up relations between things in the world, to project an abstraction of your own goals, desires, and objectives onto your creation, or ... <span style="color:red">???</span>

 When Steinbeck writes *The Grapes of Wrath* he strikes at the "individualist" heart of American conservatism in order to display in full view its intellectual impoverishment, through the plight of the Joad family he transpierces the contradictions inherent in capitalist economic organization.
 When Ayn Rand writes *Atlas Shrugged* she reflects upon the expropriation of her bourgeois family's private property during the Russian revolution, and manufactures a mythologized laissez-faire capitalism in order to vindicate the bourgeois antithesis of her trauma.
 Evidently some projects are more radical than others.